 Vicki was born in Ceiba, Puerto Rico and her first language was Spanish.
 She learned English when she went to school.
 Vicki had the calling to be a teacher ever since she was in fourth grade.
 She has been teaching Kindergarten at Two Rivers which means she has been the only Kindergarten teacher since the school’s beginning in 2005.
 She also provides early morning care.

 She acquired her B. A. in Elementary Education from Columbia College in South Carolina and has worked the past 20 years with children in diverse settings to include teaching Children’s Choir, Melodee Bells and Sunday School, teaching English Language Learners as a tutor at her church on Monday nights, at a Jewish Day school, as a teacher at Harmony School in Columbia South Carolina, a nanny, as a teaching assistant in summer school, translator, Dedicated Aide (Shadow) & Paraprofessional in Department of Defense Schools.

 Vicki loves her family!
 She and her husband Steve have four grown daughters, Stephanie Rae, Hilary Kay, Valerie Mae and Kimberly Fay, four sons-in-law, seven amazing grandchildren and a granddog named Jack.
 Vicki is a member and Deacon of Boone First Presbyterian Church and enjoys leading worship, singing in the Praise and Worship band and singing in the Chancel Choir.
 She loves the ocean (Especially in Vieques, Puerto Rico where her family is from) and loves the color yellow because it reminds her that the sun is always shining somewhere.

-Tina is TRCS’s first grade teacher.
+Tina is TRCS’s second grade teacher.
 She was born in Newport, Rhode Island, and grew up in small and large communities throughout California, Nevada, Washington, Wyoming and Colorado.
 Her family eventually settled in beautiful North Park, Colorado, where she married her high school sweetheart and started a family.
 Tempted by the thought of big city life, they moved their little family to Laramie, Wyoming where they added another daughter, went to college, and became teachers.

 Prior to coming to TRCS, Tina taught pre-school, kindergarten, transitional first grade, first grade, and second grade in Wyoming, Colorado, and Hawaii.
 Meanwhile, their daughters grew up and settled with their families in Greensboro, NC and Hunstville AL.